Questioning Hashem's Justice

 - Hashem vs. man – Is there a distinction between Divine and human inflicting of punishment?

-- Direct vs. natural disaster – Should one distinguish cases in which the group suffers due to the bringing of a natural disaster and those in which Hashem actively targets the collective?
+- Direct vs. natural disaster – Is there a difference between cases in which the group suffers due to the bringing of a natural disaster and those in which Hashem actively targets the collective?